Navigating Perimenopause: Your Essential Guide to Thriving Through Transition and Beyond

 The Importance of Brain Health

+Have you noticed lately that you forget appointments or have a difficulty recalling names and places?
+You're not alone.
 As you age, cognitive health becomes increasingly important.
 Engaging in activities that stimulate your brain can help keep your mind sharp.
 For example, participating in puzzles or reading books can substantially increase cognitive function.
 A study published in the journal "Neurology" reported that engaging in mentally stimulating activities lowered the risk of cognitive decline by up to 63%.

-Adding brain-boosting foods like fatty fish, nuts, and leafy greens into your diet is beneficial.
+Adding brain-boosting foods like fatty fish, mold-free nuts, and leafy greens into your diet is beneficial.
 Aim for at least two servings of fatty fish per week to support brain health.

 Revitalizing Your Nervous System

-Your nervous system plays a pivotal role in your overall well-being, especially for stress management in women over 40.
 Practicing mindfulness meditation, exploring yoga, or using deep breathing techniques can help realign your nervous system.
 Research indicates that mindfulness practices can reduce stress levels by up to 40%, helping you experience greater peace of mind.

 Prioritizing Mental Health